From the Irish: Amhrán na Trá Báine.

 This is one of the "Big Songs" of Connemara.
 A "Big" or "Great" song ("Amhrán Mór") is a song that encapsulates the whole experience of a generation, whereas an ordinary song expresses a single emotion or event, (such as love, hate, anger, outrage, jealousy, patriotism, anguish, loneliness, sadness or death).

-The writer, Breed O'Malley, emigrated to escape the poverty of the West of Ireland, at the end of the 19th century, after her four brothers had drowned in a sea accident involving a curragh, the flimsy canvas boat of the west of Ireland.
+The writer, Breed O'Malley, emigrated to escape the poverty of the West of Ireland, at the end of the 19th century, after her four brothers had drowned in sea accidents involving a curragh, the flimsy canvas boat of the west of Ireland.
 Her life in Boston, however, turned out to be anything but pleasant.
 Irish girls found work as servants in the houses of the rich.
 Her experience was of harsh bosses who treated her with contempt and made her really earn every penny.
 There was no work for the Irish menfolk in her community, so they spent the day (and the women's hard earned cash) in the pub, drinking and reminiscing.

 Nobody warned her that life could be tough in America.
 Everybody encouraged her to go, hoping to gain from the bit of land she was abandoning.
 Eventually, I understand that she saved enough money for her fare back to Ireland, where she lived to a very great age in Carna in Connemara.